E-FEDOTOVA/csc328_chat/README.md

 # Discussion on your development process
  including any decisions and/or major problems you encountered and your solution for each

+Decisions:

+Handled nickname validation through the server and can validate nicknames that have not been used before.
+Encountered problems when a user leaves and rejoins; the user will not be able to reuse their former nickname due to trouble handling memory inside processes.

+Used processes to handle incoming clients.
+Encountered problem of handling concurrent users and shared memory for all members, so all clients could talk to each other.

+Used JSON packets to handle packets being sent over the network, by storing the nickname, timestamp, and message.
+Worked as planned and no problems were encountered when handling the packets.

+Each process used a receive_chats function that handles communication between the client and the server.
+Encountered problems sending the information to all clients, except the originating client, who could receive the message.

 # STATUS
 – current status of applications in terms of specifications, and any known issues with the application